hmomin/FinEnvs/README.md

 ![FinEvo Logo](./logo.png)

-# FinEvo: Comparing Scalable Neuroevolution with Deep Reinforcement Learning in Quantitative Finance Applications
+# FinEvo: Scalable Neuroevolution for Financial Reinforcement Learning

 For the current project proposal, see [this document](https://www.overleaf.com/read/pfjjvzcbpnmt).